-The Academy's leadership structure, calendar, teacher mentoring, professional development and intensive focus on student achievement, parent satisfaction, student perception and community involvement are ideal for monitoring and achieving the mission.
+The Academy's leadership structure, calendar, teacher mentoring, professional development, and intensive focus on student achievement, parent satisfaction, student perception, and community involvement are ideal for monitoring and achieving the mission.

-A leadership team meets frequently to discuss all aspects of the Academy's operation and whether it is meeting the needs of students and families.
-Leadership analyzes achievement data, attendance at parent teacher conferences and other school functions, retention and enrollment data, discipline data and parent comments to determine whether the Academy is delivering on the mission.
+A shared leadership structure that involves the Academy leader, a leader of curriculum and instruction, social work and/or counseling, special education, lead teachers, and the technology/data/assessment coordinator meet frequently to discuss all aspects of the Academy's operation and whether or not it is meeting the needs of students and families.
+Leadership analyzes achievement data, attendance at parent-teacher conferences and other school functions, retention and enrollment data, discipline data, and parent comments to determine whether or not the Academy is delivering on the mission.